 Sunday July 15th: vascular plants meeting, Frodsham area

 A meeting to look for common cow-wheat and ferns around the sandstone outcrops in the Frodsham area.
-Date and details TBC
+Meet at 10am at Beacon Hill car park, Simon’s Lane, Frodsham (SJ518765).

 Another chance to explore Rixton Clay Pits Nature Reserve, as we only scratched the surface last time !
 Meet at the car park off the A57 just before Rixton village at 10am (SJ686901).

 A meeting to explore the flowering plants around Fiddlers Ferry Power Station.
 Details TBC.

 October meeting: bryophytes